 UI/UX designers need to empathize with the users.
 UI/UX designers have to dedicate themselves to observations and surveys and have a passion to break barriers, assumptions, and biases.
 This also implies that even after you are done with the research, you will support the findings even if there is any opposition.
 The goal is to be the champion for the users throughout the process—be it design, implementation, or production.

 UI/UX designers have to communicate with the marketing and production team, customers, and designers.
 They need effective communication skills to conduct proper research and present those findings to the stakeholders.
 UI/UX designers, sometimes, spend a lot of time pitching ideas, researching, and standing up for user needs.
 Persuasion, oration, and strong writing skills are important for UI/UX designers.

 It is important for UI/UX designers to set aside their own opinions and focus on research findings.
 They have to ask open-ended questions and be prepared to be proven wrong.
-Most of all, they need to be able to adapt to the changing needs.
+Most of all, they need to be able to adapt to changing needs.

 UI/UX design is a field that is on the rise and is becoming more prominent with each passing year.
 A career as a UI/UX designer has its own challenges but it can be equally, if not more, rewarding.
 Look for UI developer interview questions and make a good career.
 A good career in the field starts with gathering all the relevant skills needed.
 Learn all the skills mentioned in this blog and add them to your UI/UX Designer Resume to get shortlisted easily.
 So, what are you waiting for—start your UI/UX journey today!

 Have more queries?
 Ask away in Intellipaat’s UI UX Community Forum!